-A: No, as always, passes and tickets are not transferable.
+A: No, as always, season passes and lift tickets are not transferable.
 The lift attendants will see your picture (for passholders) as you pass through the gates.

-A: This number, on the back of your SKI3 Card, is associated with your unique guest profile and will allow you to purchase lift access online in advance of your visit and go direct-to-lift without stopping at a ticket window.
+A: This number, on the back of your SKI3 Card, is associated with your unique guest profile.
+Use this number to reload lift access online directly to your SKI3 Card.
+Purchase date-specific access in advance of your visit and go direct-to-lift without stopping at a ticket window.
 No personal information is stored on individual SKI3 Cards.

 Q: CAN I PUNCH A HOLE IN MY SKI3 CARD?